PSD2 Compliance Guide for Merchants

 - Enhanced Transparency – For example, PSD2 bans the use of non-transparent pricing methods, and banks must clearly explain financial products.

-- Improved Complaint Resolution – Third-party payment service providers must give a full response to complaints that are governed by PSD2 in under 15 days.
+- Improved Complaint Resolution – Third-party payment service providers must provide a full response to complaints governed by PSD2 within 15 days.

 - Elimination of Debit/Credit Card Surcharges – Under PSD2, debit/credit surcharges have been outlawed.
 This means a merchant can not add extra fees when a customer opts to pay via card.